Dessalles/dessalles.github.io/index.md

 ## Presentation

 <img width="180" align="right" src="./images/P1130941_small.JPG" alt="Renaud Dessalles photo">
-I'm a visiting researcher at the laboratory of [Biomathematics of UCLA](http://biomath.ucla.edu/).
-I'm currently working on the modeling of the immune responses to antigens.
-My main interested consist in mathematical and computational modeling applied to biology, using mainly (but not exclusively) stochastic models.
+I'm finishing my postdoc (visiting researcher) at the laboratory of [Biomathematics of UCLA](http://biomath.ucla.edu/).
+I've werked there on the modeling of the immune responses to antigens.
+My main interested consist in mathematical and computational modeling applied to biology, using stochastic and determnistic models.
 During my PhD in applied mathematics at INRA and INRIA (France), I worked on the stochastic modeling of protein production inside bacteria.
 My main skills consist of the analysis of stochastic and deterministic models and the use of several computational language (Python, C++, Matlab, Julia) for simulations.

 - My [Resume in English](./CV_Dessalles_Renaud_en.pdf).
 - Mon [Curriculum Vitae en Français](./CV_Dessalles_Renaud_fr.pdf).